sandra-calvo/product_descriptions_genai/README.md

 # Product Description Generator with GenAI and Streamlit

-APLICATION DESCRIPTION
+## Description

-This project provides a flexible Streamlit application to generate product descriptions using the power of Vertex AI's GenAI models.
+This project provides a streamlit application that empowers you to create compelling product descriptions with the help of advanced generative AI models from Google's Vertex AI.
+It offers two flexible modes to meet your specific needs:

-**Key Features**
+**1. Image-Based Description Generation**
+* Input:
+   - A valid image URL (e.g., a product photo).
+   - A detailed prompt to guide the AI's description (e.g., "Write a product description.").

+* Process: The app leverages Vertex AI, in particula Gemini Pro model, to analyze the image content and understand your prompt.
+It then crafts descriptions that highlight the image's key features and align with the style you've indicated.

+**2. JSON-Based Description Generation**
-* **Dual-Mode Generation:**
+* Input:
-    * Describe products from images (provide an image URL and a descriptive prompt).
-    * Generate descriptions based on structured product data in JSON format, combined with a user-supplied prompt.
-* **Powered by Vertex AI GenAI:** Leverages advanced generative text capabilities from Vertex AI.
-* **User-Friendly Streamlit Interface:** Provides an intuitive web interface for product description generation.
+   - A JSON file containing structured product information (e.g., name, key specifications, materials).
+   - A descriptive prompt to provide context and the desired tone of the descriptions (e.g., "Write an engaging and informative product description for this high-performance laptop").

+* Process: The app combines your prompt with the product data from the JSON file.
+The Vertex AI model generates descriptions that incorporate the factual product information and adhere to the style and tone you've specified in your prompt.

-**Run the Application locally (on Cloud Shell)**
+## Run the Application locally (on Cloud Shell)
 NOTE: Before you move forward, ensure that you have followed the instructions in SETUP.md.
 Additionally, ensure that you have cloned this repository and you are currently in the gemini-streamlit-cloudrun folder.
 This should be your active working directory for the rest of the commands.

 To run the Streamlit Application locally (on cloud shell), we need to perform the following steps: